 Under this standard, Claimant remained under Iraq's control until September 7, 1990.
-The Commission has recognized that Iraq imposed conditions on air travel that limited the ability of foreign nationals, including U.S. nationals, to leave Iraq and/or Kuwait immediately after the August 28, 1990 release announcement.
-Indeed, the available evidence indicates that Claimant left Kuwait at the first reasonable opportunity, on the September 7, 1990 U.S. government-chartered flight that left Kuwait.
-Because there is no evidence that Claimant remained voluntarily in Kuwait at any time during this period, we conclude that she was under Iraq's control and thus detained from August 28, 1990 to September 7, 1990.
+Iraq imposed conditions on air travel that limited the ability of foreign nationals, including U.S. nationals, to leave Iraq and/or Kuwait immediately after the August 28, 1990 release announcement.
+Indeed, the available evidence indicates that Claimant left Iraq at the first reasonable opportunity, on the September 7, 1990 U.S. government-chartered flight that left Iraq.
+Because there is no evidence that Claimant remained voluntarily in Kuwait at any time during this period, and Claimant's attestation is that she in fact was restrained from leaving until September 7, 1990, we conclude that she was under Iraq's control and thus detained from August 28, 1990 to September 7, 1990.